zencart/zencart/README.md

 Compatibility
 -------------
-Zen Cart v1.5.5 is compatible with:
+Zen Cart v1.5.5 is designed for:
- * PHP 5.2.10 to PHP 7.0.1 (But you should use PHP 5.6 or greater)
+ * PHP 5.6 and PHP 7.0  (but is compatible with as far back as 5.2.10)
- * Apache 2.2 (and 2.4 with access_compat mod installed)
+ * Apache 2.2 (and 2.4 with access_compat mod installed for custom .htaccess rule support)
  * MySQL 5.1 to 5.7